-- a) goals and objectives for improved student learning; - b) educational strategies and activities specifically designed to achieve these goals, including professional learning of administrative and instructional staff;

-- c) strategies and supports systems to ensure the school maintains a learning and social environment that is safe, orderly, civil, and positive, learning environment which is and equitable, anti-racist, culturally responsive, anti-discriminatory, inclusive and free from harassment, hazing and bullying; and - d) required technical assistance from the Vermont Agency of Education as appropriate or determined by law.
+- a. goals and objectives for improved student learning; - b. educational strategies and activities specifically designed to achieve these goals, including professional learning of administrative and instructional staff; - c. strategies and support systems to ensure the school maintains a learning and social environment that is safe, orderly, civil and positive, culturally responsive, anti-racist, inclusive, and anti-discriminatory, and free from harassment, hazing and bullying; and - d. required technical assistance from the Vermont Agency of Education as appropriate or determined by law.